Quick start for existing Github organization

 - uses the

-plugin to sync users (for Enterprise GitHub plan) - dont force you to onboard all repositories and teams at once (i.e. you can do it incrementally)
+fromgithubsamlplugin to sync users (for Enterprise GitHub plan) - dont force you to onboard all repositories and teams at once (i.e. you can do it incrementally)

 - uses a global ruleset called

-for all repositories (check therulesets/default.yaml
+defaultfor all repositories (check therulesets/default.yamlfile)

 3. Starting the onboarding

-repository you can remove all the teams (except one) and repositories (except one), to have something like
+If you want to start simple, in the teams repository you can remove all the teams (except one) and repositories (except one), to have something like

 - teams/myteam/team.yaml